lvarin/websocat-template/README.md

 $ docker build . -t lvarin/websocat
 ```

-Change `lvarin/websocat` for the name of the image you want to build.
+Change `lvarin/websocat` to the name and tag of the image you want to build.